Júlia Báthory: Júlia Báthory, the teacher 1953–1970

-The glass design program Báthory created was a unique initiative.
+The glass design program Báthory created was a unique initiative and the first glass art department in Europe, ten years before the studio glass movement in the USA.
+As a teacher, her guiding principle was a system which originated in natural forms and the realization of the potential of glass.
 She constructed the whole basis of theoretical and practical education of glass design in Hungary.
 The system is similar to the Kodály-method.
 Students learn how to work with hot glass, use drawing-derived techniques, and are exposed to the whole range of glass-work.
 This method greatly influenced the education of glass-art, and also changed the whole structure of secondary art-education in Hungary.
 She was presented with the Munkácsy prize and the title of Excellent Teacher in thanks for her work.

 At this time Báthory's attention turned towards the possibilities of hot glass.
 In 1958, she exhibited at the Brussels World's Fair – her last public, international show.
 She returned from Brussels with a diplome d'honeur.
 She was awarded for her work again in 1967 and 1968.
 Báthory retired from teaching in 1970, but continued to work in her studio and started to organize her life's work.

 Last years – 1990–2000

 Júlia Báthory's artistic resurrection was brought about in 1989 with the change of the Hungarian political and economical system.
 The 88-year-old artist set up her studio again with the help of her adopted son, András Szilágyi, and her daughter-in-law, Júlia Kovács.
 Báthory decided to recreate pieces from her collection of work that were lost or destroyed.
-The studio continues to reproduces these works and carries out Báthory's designs.

-In 1991, she received the Golden Wreath-ornamented Star-order of the Hungarian Republic, and became full member of the Széchenyi István Academy of Literature and Art.
+In 1991, she received the Golden Wreath-ornamented Star-order of the Hungarian Republic, and became full member of the Széchenyi Academy of Literature and Art in the Fine Arts Department.
 Her life work was exhibited in the Hungarian Museum of Applied Arts in 1992.
-She also received the Hungarian Heritage Award, but could not accept it personally.
-She died in Pécsvárad at the age of 98.
+She died in Pécsvárad at the age of 98 in 2000.
+She was bestowed the Hungarian Heritage Award posthumously later that year.

-Since then András Szilágyi, her stepson, and Júlia Kovács, her daughter-in-law, are running a permanent museum and continue to run Báthory's studio, La Girouette.
+Since then, András Szilágyi, her stepson, and Júlia Kovács, her daughter-in-law, are running a permanent museum and continues to run Báthory's studio; La Girouette, which reproduces these works and carries out Báthory's designs.
 Since September 2000, the Báthory Júlia glass-collection is opened to the public in Dömsöd.